What Happens Next If Mediation Fails? Legal Options Explained

 Another form of alternative dispute resolution is arbitration.
 Arbitration is more formal than mediation but not as formal as a trial in court would be.
 Unlike mediation, arbitration involves one or more arbitrators weighing in on the dispute and rendering a binding or non-binding decision.
 In a binding arbitration, the arbitrator’s decision is legally enforceable.

-Arbitration has distinct advantages and disadvantages after mediation failure.
-Arbitration is similar to mediation in that it is typically quicker and less costly than pursuing litigation.
-Like mediation, results are also confidential.
 However, in binding arbitration, the arbitrator’s decision is legally binding, and you have few options for moving forward if you disagree with the outcome.
+Unlike mediation, where both parties retain more control over the outcome, binding arbitration limits your ability to challenge the final decision.
 In non-binding arbitration, either party can still go to court if they disagree with the arbitrator’s decision.

 Litigation

 When mediation fails, individuals may still have the option of pursuing litigation through a personal injury lawsuit.
-An attorney can help manage the complex process of filing a lawsuit and preparing to take your case to court.
+An attorney can help manage the complex court process of filing a lawsuit and preparing to take your case to court.
 Even when mediation fails, pre-trial negotiations may yield a positive result without going to trial.
 Most personal injury cases get settled outside of the courtroom.
-However, when pre-trial negotiations break down, your only option may be to go before a judge or jury.

-Litigation tends to be more time-consuming and expensive than alternative dispute resolution methods like mediation and arbitration.
-However, with a strong case, you may recover more significant compensation.
-Additionally, if you take your case to court and you disagree with the court’s decision, your lawyer may be able to find a way to appeal your case to a higher court.
+Additionally, if you take your case to court and disagree with the court’s decision, your lawyer may find a way to appeal your case to a higher court.
 An appeal is not an option in alternative dispute resolution.

-Another consideration when comparing mediation outcomes to litigation outcomes is that court decisions are legally binding.
-On the other hand, in Montana, mediation outcomes can be rejected before they are turned into a written contract and signed by the parties.
 Additionally, if a court finds the mediation agreement to be fundamentally unfair or suspects that the agreement was made because one party was coerced, the agreement can be overturned.
-Working with an experienced personal injury attorney is best to help you understand your post-mediation legal options.
+Working with an experienced personal injury attorney is best to help you understand your post-mediation legal options, including what happens if you can’t agree in mediation.

 How Travis & Brann, PLLP Can Help You If Mediation Fails